incuna/test-htmllint/README.md

-line 106    col 20  value must match the format: dash (E011) line 106    col 20  value must match the format: dash (E011) line 106    col 20  value must match the format: dash (E011)
+line 106    col 20  value must match the format: dash (E011) line 106    col 20  value must match the format: dash (E011) line 106    col 20  value must match the format: dash (E011) line 176    col 9   tag is not closed (E042)
 ```

+The `</<div>` typo is picked up on line 176.
+The rest of the errors must be fixed by either adding/changing htmllint rules to adjust for Django templates, or actually be fixed in the html file.